-The Secondary campus is open for Years 7-13, and follows a modified version of the English National Curriculum up until Year 12.
-In Years 7-9, students study English, maths, science, languages, geography, history, ICT, design technology, PE, music, drama and art.
-In Years 10-11, students study the core subjects and can select IGCSE options from a choice of French, Mandarin, Spanish or Vietnamese, geography, history, ICT, business studies, economics, design technology, PE, music, drama and art and design.
-In the sixth form, students follow the IBDP and study six subjects, write an Extended Essay and study a Theory of Knowledge component.
+The Secondary campus is open for Years 7 – 13, and follows a modified version of the National Curriculum for England up until Year 12.
+In Years 7 – 9, students study English, maths, science, languages, geography, history, ICT, design technology, PE, music, drama, and art.
+In Years 10 – 11, students study the core subjects and can select IGCSE options from a choice of French, Mandarin, Spanish, Vietnamese, geography, history, ICT, business studies, economics, design technology, PE, music, drama, and art and design.
+In the sixth form, students follow the IBDP and study six subjects, write an Extended Essay, and study a Theory of Knowledge component.

 The school says,